xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 Another challenge is that the subscribed YANG data referenced with datastore-subtree-filter or datastore-xpath-filter breaks semantic integrity which needs to be addressed by either updating {{Section 4 of ?RFC8641}} or proposing a new YANG module being used at the YANG-Push receiver.

 NEW-OPS-REQ-INTEGRATION:
-: Consider approaches to ease integration by-design.
+: Consider approaches to ease integration by-design (e.g., protocols and data models).

 ## YANG-formatted Data Manipulation